4. Registration and tuition fees

 The structure and duration of research degree programmes is set out in paragraph 3 of Regulation 26.

-Students must re-register annually, by the anniversary of their initial registration date.
-Students will be permitted to re-register whilst they are revising a progress report to fulfil the requirements of their Research Student Progression Board in accordance with paragraph 6.4 of Regulation XXVI.
+Doctoral researchers must re-register annually, by the anniversary of their initial registration date.
+Doctoral researchers will be permitted to re-register whilst they are revising a progress report to fulfil the requirements of their Research Student Progression Board in accordance with paragraph 6.4 of Regulation XXVI.
 The annual registration date may be adjusted in light of any approved period of leave of absence which has extended the period of study.

-Tuition fees will be charged annually for the student's period of study and are payable on registration and re-registration.
-Students will receive a written notice of the need to re-register annually from the Doctoral College Office and any outstanding debt will be drawn to their attention.
+Tuition fees will be charged annually for the doctoral researcher's period of study and are payable on registration and re-registration.
+Doctoral researchers will receive a written notice of the need to re-register annually from the Doctoral College Office and any outstanding debt will be drawn to their attention.
 Re-registration will not be permitted if tuition fee debts are outstanding and registration may be terminated.
 Further details will be found in paragraphs 16-22 of Regulation XVI.

-Where a student is required to undertake further work for a period of 3 months (or 6 months for part-time students) to enable them to complete the requirements to progress, students will be permitted to re-register and tuition fees will initially be charged for the whole subsequent year.
-In the event that the student is not permitted to progress and studies are terminated, tuition fees will be refunded in relation to the remaining period of registration on a pro rata basis.
+Where a doctoral researcher is required to undertake further work for a period of 3 months (or 6 months for part-time students) to enable them to complete the requirements to progress, they will be permitted to re-register and tuition fees will initially be charged for the whole subsequent year.
+In the event that the doctoral researcher is not permitted to progress and studies are terminated, tuition fees will be refunded in relation to the remaining period of registration on a pro rata basis.